 As part of our business strategy, we may pursue additional acquisitions of what we believe to be complementary businesses or assets or seek to enter into joint ventures.
 We also may pursue strategic alliances in an effort to leverage our existing infrastructure and industry experience to expand our product offerings or distribution, or make investments in other companies.
-For example, in June 2016, we completed the acquisition of the European operations of ARIAD and obtained the exclusive license to develop and commercialize ICLUSIG in Europe and other countries.
+For example, in June 2016, we completed the acquisition of the European operations of ARIAD.
 The success of our acquisitions, joint ventures, strategic alliances and investments will depend on our ability to identify, negotiate, complete and, in the case of acquisitions, integrate those transactions and, if necessary, obtain satisfactory debt or equity financing to fund those transactions.
 We may not realize the anticipated benefits of any acquisition, joint venture, strategic alliance or investment.
-We may not be able to integrate acquisitions successfully into our existing business, maintain the key business relationships of businesses we acquire, or retain key personnel of an acquired business, and we could assume unknown or contingent liabilities or incur unanticipated expenses.
+We may not be able to integrate acquisitions successfully into our existing business, achieve planned synergies or cost savings, maintain the key business relationships of businesses we acquire, or retain key personnel of an acquired business, and we could assume unknown or contingent liabilities or incur unanticipated expenses.
 Integration of acquired companies or businesses also may require management resources that otherwise would be available for ongoing development of our existing business.
 Any acquisitions or investments made by us also could result in significant write-offs or the incurrence of debt and contingent liabilities, any of which could harm our operating results.
-For example, in the year ended December 31, 2018, we recorded unrealized losses related to our investments in Agenus Inc., Calithera Biosciences, Inc., Merus N.V. and Syros Pharmaceuticals, Inc., and we may in the future experience additional losses related to our investments.
+For example, as recently as the three months ended March 31, 2020, we recorded unrealized losses related to all of our investments in our collaboration partners, and we may in the future experience additional losses related to our investments.
 In addition, if we choose to issue shares of our stock as consideration for any acquisition, dilution to our stockholders could result.

-Risks associated with the expansion of our operations outside of the United States could adversely affect our business.
+Risks associated with our operations outside of the United States could adversely affect our business.

-Our acquisition of ARIAD's European operations significantly expanded our operations in Europe, and we plan to continue to expand our operations and conduct certain development activities outside of the United States, including our recent expansion in Japan.
-We have limited experience with conducting activities outside of the United States.
+Our acquisition of ARIAD's European operations significantly expanded our operations in Europe, and we plan to continue to expand our operations and conduct certain development activities outside of the United States.
+For example, as part of our plans to expand our activities outside of the United States, we now conduct some of our drug development activities in Japan and are in the process of opening an office in China.
 International operations and business expansion plans are subject to numerous additional risks, including: